Projective and anomalous representations of categories and their linearizations: The standard -action on

 The 2-group $\mathbf{B}\K^\ast$ has a distinguished action on the symmetric monoidal category $\mathrm{Vect}_\K$, i.e., there is a symmetric monoidal $(2,1)$-category\footnote{I.e., a 2-category whose $k$-morphisms for $k>1$ are invertible.} $\mathrm{Vect}_\K/\!/\mathbf{B}\K^\ast$ fitting into a homotopy pullback diagram of the form

-The symmetric monoidal category $\mathrm{Vect}_\K$ will be the natural target for projective representations.\footnote{The fact that this target is naturally a 2-category justifies the motto that ``The theory of projective representations is a piece of 2-category theory fallen into the realm of 1-category theory.''.}

-The construction begins by noticing that the 2-category $2\mathrm{Vect}_\K$ is naturally pointed, with pointing given by the unit object $\K$.
+The symmetric monoidal category {$ \mathrm{Vect}_\K/\!/\mathbf{B}\K^\ast$} will be the natural target for projective representations.\footnote{The fact that this target is naturally a 2-category justifies the motto that ``The theory of projective representations is a piece of 2-category theory fallen into the realm of 1-category theory.''.} The construction begins by noticing that the 2-category $2\mathrm{Vect}_\K$ is naturally pointed, with pointing given by the unit object $\K$.
 One can then form the loop space 2-category $\Omega2\Vect_\K$, defined as the lax\footnote{Here and in what follows we will always say `lax' to mean the 2-cell is not necessarily invertible; when the adjective `lax' is omitted it is meant that the 2-cell is invertible.
 To avoid possible confusion, we will occasionally write `strong' to stress that a certain homotopy commutativity is with an invertible 2-cell.} homotopy pullback